Gulfport, Mississippi: Government

-Trains

-Until Hurricane Katrina in 2005, Amtrak's Sunset Limited from Los Angeles to Orlando made stops in Gulfport station.
-Well into the 1960s, the Louisville and Nashville ran several trains daily, making stops in Gulfport--Crescent, Gulf Wind, Humming Bird, Pan-American and Piedmont Limited—varied destinations including New Orleans, Cincinnati, Atlanta, New York City and Jacksonville.

 Education

 The City of Gulfport is served by the Gulfport School District and the Harrison County School District.
 The Harrison County Campus of Mississippi Gulf Coast Community College is also located in Gulfport.

 Before Hurricane Katrina, William Carey University had a satellite campus in Gulfport.
 In 2009, the university moved to its new Tradition Campus, constructed off Mississippi Highway 67 in north Harrison County.

 The Gulf Park Campus of the University of Southern Mississippi is located in Long Beach, just west of Gulfport.
 In 2012, repairs and renovations to campus buildings were still in progress following extensive damage in 2005 by Hurricane Katrina.

 Media

+Headquartered in Gulfport, The Sun Herald is the local newspaper for Gulfport, Biloxi, and other Gulf Coast cities.
+The paper won the 2006 Pulitzer Prize in journalism for its Katrina coverage.

+There are six FM radio stations licensed in Gulfport: W209CF 89.7, WA0Y 91.7 (American Family Radio), WGBL 96.7, WGCM-FM 102.3, WAIP-LP 103.9, and WLGF 107.1 (K-Love).
+There are also three AM radio stations licensed in Gulfport, all with FM translators: WQFX 1130 (W254DJ 98.7), WGCM 1240 (W265DH 100.9), and WROA 1390 (W261CU 100.1).

-Gulfport's local newspaper is The Sun Herald.
-It is also served by two television stations, the ABC affiliate WLOX and CBS on WLOX-DT2, the Fox affiliate WXXV, WXXV Digital signal on Channel 25.2 as NBC 25 NBC affiliate, and WXXV Digital signal on Channel 25.3 as The Gulf Coast CW CW+ affiliate.
-There are also seven radio stations in the Gulfport area.
+It is also served by two television stations, the ABC affiliate WLOX and CBS affiliate WLOX-DT2, as well as the Fox affiliate WXXV on 25.1, NBC affiliate on 25.2, CW+ affiliate on 25.3, and Defy TV affiliate on 25.4.
+WLOX won the Peabody Award for its Hurricane Katrina coverage.

+Movies and TV series filmed in Gulfport include the 2016 film Precious Cargo, the 2017 TV movie Christmas in Mississippi, the 2015 TV series The Astronaut Wives Club, and other productions.